 The Cotswold is a countryside area and covers parts of 6 counties in south-central England.
 Gloucestershire and Oxfordshire are among the most popular visited counties, as most of the counties belong to the Cotswold AONB (Area of Outstanding Natural Beauty).

-The most famous and known walking trail for Cotswold is The Cotswold Way, a 102-mile route that follows the Cotswold Edge escarpment from Bath in the south to Chipping Campden in the north.
+The most famous and known walking trail for Cotswold is The Cotswold Way, a 102-mile travel route that follows the Cotswold Edge escarpment from Bath in the south to Chipping Campden in the north.

 The village of Broadway, with few beautiful churches and gorgeous stately homes built of distinctive local yellow limestone, gives you an almost frozen image in time.
 This image easily can lead your imagination to run wild, connecting your view to the other medieval villages close by, that you might even be passed through or by while making your way to Broadway.